-The Artist Collective provides an Artists Consulting Service, headed by Music industry veteran Larry Butler of Did It Music.
-Larry Butler brings a wealth of knowledge specializing in live performance and touring, artist management and publishing.
-We can give you the tools and insight into helping you either self-manage your music business or assist with introductions to our Rolodex of manager and agent contacts.
-We can also help you establish, manage and connect all your potential revenue sources with an emphasis on Touring and Publishing.
-Our Experience in this area spans more than four decades and we have worked with the biggest artists in the industry and we have a wealth of practical experience to help you turn your passion into a business.
+Once you’ve agreed to engage the promotion, marketing and sales services of The Artist Cooperative, we can also offer you access to Artist Management Consulting as an adjunct service, headed by music industry veteran Larry Butler of Did It Music.
+Larry brings a wealth of knowledge to the table, specializing in live performance and touring, artist management and publishing.
+We can give you the tools and insight into helping you either self-manage your music business or assist with introductions to managers and agents.
+We can also help you establish, manage and connect all of your potential revenue sources with an emphasis on Touring and Publishing.
+Our experience in this area spans more than four decades and we have worked with the biggest artists in the industry.
+We have a wealth of practical experience to help you turn your passion into a business.

 ABOUT LARRY BUTLER:

 He played keyboards in Ohio bands during high school and college, also serving as band manager and lead singer.
 While still in college, he was a successful nightclub owner and local concert promoter in Cincinnati.
 Also during that time period, his band performed as the opening act for the Rolling Stones, the Beach Boys and the Byrds, among others.
 He even jammed with Jimi Hendrix once at a late night Northern Kentucky club following his Cincinnati show.